-Section 2 describes in broad, non-technical terms the ECMWF IFS (the global atmospheric model, the wave and the oceanic dynamical models, and the data assimilation systems).
+Section 2 describes in broad, non-technical terms the ECMWF Integrated Forecast System (IFS).
+This comprises the global atmospheric model, the wave and the oceanic dynamical models, and the data assimilation systems.
 It gives an overview of the way the atmospheric model uses sub-gridscale parameterisations for processes within the atmosphere and at the surface.
-There are large differences in energy fluxes between land or sea and the atmosphere, and the definition of the model coastline by the land-sea mask is extremely important, not least in the way data is presented (e.g. for meteograms in coastal areas or on islands).
+There are large differences in energy fluxes between land or sea and the atmosphere.
+Thus the definition of the model coastline by the land-sea mask is extremely important.
+This is especially true for meteograms in coastal areas or on islands.

-Numerical weather prediction (NWP) output is complicated by its often counter-intuitive, non-linear behaviour.
-Understanding model processes enables forecasters to critically assess model output.
+Numerical weather prediction (NWP) output is complicated by its often counter-intuitive and non-linear behaviour.
+Understanding model processes enables forecasters to assess model output critically.

-Section 3 gives an overview of the way ECMWF graphical forecast products are presented to the forecaster and gives some insights into ways the analysed and forecast data may be reduced in accuracy by the way it is presented.
+Section 3 gives an overview of the way ECMWF graphical forecast products are presented to the forecaster.
+It gives some insights into ways the analysed and forecast data may be reduced in accuracy by the way it is presented.

 Section 4 discusses model error growth with time and the relationship between predictability and scale.
 An indication is given of how anomalies propagate downstream and gives some pointers towards recognition of these in the analysis.

 Section 5 describes the way the members of the ensemble are generated.
 The use of ENS allows assessment of uncertainty in the model forecast by giving a range of results.
-Each ensemble member starts from slightly perturbed initial data and evolves a little differently from the other members of the ensemble to give a range of possible forecast results.
+Each ensemble member starts from slightly perturbed initial data.
+Consequently each evolves a little differently from the other members of the ensemble to give a range of possible forecast results.
 The variation seen within the ensemble forecasts gives an indication of predictability of the atmosphere.

-Section 9 gives pointers towards features which can have an impact on model output and allow users to modify and improve forecasts for issue to customers.
-Some other short-comings of the models are noted which will be addressed in the future but which meanwhile need to be considered by the forecaster.
+Section 9 gives pointers towards features which can have an impact on model output.
+This allows users to modify and improve forecasts for issue to customers.
+Some other short-comings of the models are noted.
+These will be addressed in the future but meanwhile they need to be considered by the forecaster.
 It is through forecaster user feedback that important points will be identified and addressed.
 The importance of critical assessment of model output by human forecasters cannot be understated.

-Section10 gives an outline of the way forecast data may be presented to the user using ECMWF Web Charts or through the more flexible ecCharts which allows users to pick-and-mix the data to be presented.
+Section10 gives an outline of the way forecast data may be presented to the user.
+ECMWF Web Charts (Open Access) give easy access to ECMWF IFS output.
+The more flexible and interactive ecCharts allows users to pick-and-mix the IFS data.